webix-hub/gitbook-webix-jet/part-iv-toolchain/importing-webix-as-module.md

 ## Building a Huge Bundle of Webix and the App

 {% hint style="warning" %}
-Please note that this way in not recommended, as the resulting file is relatively big and will work better as a separate script, without bundling in the single *app.js*.
+Please note that this way is not recommended, as the resulting file is relatively big and will work better as a separate script, without bundling in the single *app.js*.
 {% endhint %}

 1\.
 Make Webix available for all includes by adding the following section in **webpack.config.js**: